On the topology of the limit sets of non-autonomous iterated function systems: Introduction and the main theorems

-In Section \ref{sec:conn}, in particular, we establish a correspondence between components of the limit set and components of simplicial complexes.
-As a consequence, we obtain a Hata-type result and a sufficient condition for total disconnectedness.
+In Section \ref{sec:conn}, we establish Theorem~\ref{th:ConToInverselimit}, which shows correspondence between components of the limit set and components of simplicial complexes.
+As a consequence, we obtain an intrinsic sufficient condition for total disconnectedness and a Hata-type result.